Sneha421/personalized-job-tracker/README.md

 1. **Start the server**: `node server.js`
 2. **Go to any job site** (LinkedIn, Indeed, etc.)
 3. **Click "Apply"** on any job posting
+4. **Groq AI intelligently extracts** job title and company name from any website layout
-4. **See the job** automatically added to your Notion database with auto-incrementing ID
+5. **See the job** automatically added to your Notion database with auto-incrementing ID

 ## 📁 Project Structure